aninditadash/java_basics/README.md

 **In Java, a `char` variable can be assigned a value in several ways:**

-- Using a character literal:
+- Using a character literal.
 - Using an integer literal representing a Unicode value: char takes 2 bytes (16-bit UTF encoding ), while int takes 4 bytes (32-bit).
 Here, we need to typecast the int to get converted to a char.
 Every character has its own unique code called a Unicode value, which is represented by a numeric value.
 Here, we convert the numerical value to its equivalent ASCII representation.
 - Using a Unicode escape sequence: we can directly specify the Unicode value using a `\u` escape sequence followed by four hexadecimal digits.